 This page last modified:

-At the suggestion of a friend, Isabel Veale joined 3MBS as a broadcaster in 2004, to stay connected to the music world as she was winding down her operatic career.
+At the suggestion of a friend, Isabel Veale joined 3MBS as a broadcaster in 2004 to stay connected to the music world as she was winding down her operatic career.
 She anticipated contributing to the cataloguing team, perhaps, but was persuaded to train as a programmer and presenter.
 It was, in a way, coming full circle.
 One of her first jobs, at the age of 19, had been at the ABC, where she was an on air announcer for a year or two.
+Currently Isabel presents Morning Recital every alternate Tuesday at 10am.

-At 25, Isabel joined the Australian Opera, and after two years left for London and continued her studies there, going on to a professional career singing with the English National Opera and with San Diego Opera in the USA.
+At 25, Isabel joined the Australian Opera, and after two years left for London to continue her studies, going on to a professional career singing with the English National Opera and with San Diego Opera in the USA.
 When the Sydney Opera House opened, she was invited back to the Australian Opera as a principal Mezzo-soprano.

 Isabel and husband Bill are keen audience members at a variety of performing arts events - concerts, opera and theatre.